Code-Institute-Submissions/baileyl91-MS4_Ski_eCommerce_AprResub/README.md

 * Should be able to add a product.
 * Should be able to edit a product.
 * Should be able to delete a product.
+* Should be able to write a review of a product.
+* Should be able to see reviews written by other users.

 ## Design